akhalizev/variant-organizer/README.md

 - Component Set with multiple variants
 - Variants should have consistent property structures

+## ⚠️ Important Limitations

+Due to Figma Plugin API restrictions, this plugin can only access:
+- **Variant Properties**: Properties defined in the component set's variant system
+- **Component Names**: Used for pattern detection and organization
+- **Component Structure**: Child elements and their names

+**Not Supported:**
+- **Component Properties**: Boolean properties like "Has left icon?" or text properties set through Figma's component properties panel are not accessible through the Plugin API
+- **Instance Properties**: Properties set on individual component instances
+- **Appearance Mode**: The plugin cannot change or detect Appearance mode settings in variables or components
+- **Variable Bindings**: Dynamic properties controlled by Figma variables are not accessible

+### Workarounds for Component Properties

+If your components use boolean properties (like "Has left icon?"), consider these alternatives:
+1. **Convert to Variant Properties**: Create variants like "With Icon" and "Without Icon"
+2. **Use Naming Conventions**: Include property information in component names (e.g., "Button Primary With Icon")
+3. **Structure-Based Detection**: Name child elements clearly (e.g., "left-icon", "right-icon") for automatic detection

 ## 🎯 Perfect For

 - **Design Systems**: Organize button, input, and component variants